 In case you are using a Trizol protocol for the RNA extractions, we would highly recommend to clean up the samples afterwards with a spin column kit (e.g. RNA-clean & concentrator kits) to make sure to remove any phenol traces.

 DNA samples need to be RNA-free (the DNA isolation protocol should always include a RNAse digestion step; in problematic cases we recommend to use RNAse I (e.g. adding 1 ul RNAse I to your sample and incubate at 30 degrees C for 20 minutes).
 RNAse I does not require a special buffer ( it works in TE buffer) and can be completely inactivated by heating at 70°C for 15 minutes.
 Thus, a removal of the enzyme and of a buffer can be avoided in many cases.
-If you want to perform a cleanup, Ampure beads (or similar) or DNA-clean & concentrator kits will work fine.
+(For some applications small amounts of RNAse I can remain in the sample without inactivation ore removal — please inquire).
+For the removal of RNAse I Ampure beads (or similar) or DNA-clean & concentrator kits will work fine.
 DNA samples can be QC-ed easily by agarose gel electrophoresis and ethidiumbromide staining.
 The stain will make both DNA and RNA visible.
 RNA will run as an halo-like smear in the range of 50- to 200 bp.

 - The fragment length should be between 100 and 300 bp (up to 400 for the majority of molecules is acceptable).